2023 TA and Future Faculty Awards Day

-Each spring, the Center for Teaching and Learning recognizes the accomplishments of our undergraduate and graduate teaching assistants, as well as our graduate students and postdoctoral scholars who have achieved milestones in their teaching development.
-This event recognizes three groups of honorees: Tech to Teaching and CIRTL teaching certificates, CTL graduate student cohorts, and TA of the Year Award winners.
+At the April 19th TA and Future Faculty Awards Day, the Center for Teaching and Learning recognized the accomplishments of our undergraduate and graduate teaching assistants, as well as our graduate students and postdoctoral scholars who have achieved milestones in their teaching development.
+This event featured three groups of honorees: Tech to Teaching and CIRTL teaching certificates, CTL graduate student cohorts, and TA of the Year Award winners.

 The TA and Future Faculty Awards Day program lists the names and schools of everyone honored at the event.
-In addition to the awards ceremony and reception in the Student Success Center, the ceremony was live-streamed via BlueJeans Events.
+In addition to the awards ceremony and reception in the Exhibition Hall Midtown Ballroom, the ceremony was live-streamed via Zoom.

 Future Faculty Teaching Certificates